Discover the gem of the Highlands – Mary Lake Nature Sanctuary

 We have made it possible for the CRD to purchase a section of the property to create a connection between Thetis Lake, Gowlland Tod and Mount Work Parks.
 It will also provide a loop from Thetis Lake to Gowlland Tod Trails and onward to Goldstream Park.

-You Can Help Us with the Next Steps to creating a unique centre for
+You Can Help Us with the Next Steps for Conservation, Rezoning and Facilities

 Bringing together learning and land conservation, with culture and reconciliation while permanently protecting some of the last remaining riparian, wetland habitats and a secluded naturalized lake in the Greater Victoria Region.